tomasz-oponowicz/spoken_language_identification/README.md

 [![Build Status](https://travis-ci.org/tomasz-oponowicz/spoken_language_identification.svg?branch=master)](https://travis-ci.org/tomasz-oponowicz/spoken_language_identification)

-Identify a language of audio using artificial intelligence.
+Identify a spoken language using artificial intelligence (LID).

-The inspiration for the project came from the TopCoder contest, [Spoken Languages 2][tc].
 The solution uses [the convolutional neural network][cnn] in order to detect language specific phonemes.
 It supports 3 languages: English, German and Spanish.
+The inspiration for the project came from the TopCoder contest, [Spoken Languages 2][tc].

 Take a look at the [Demo](#demo) section to try the project yourself against real life content.